rdicosmo/updateswh/README.md

 ### Getting the extension for your browser

-For accessing the latest published version of the extension on the FireFox Add-ons and on the Chrome Web Store, and more detailed usage instructions, see the webpage at https://www.softwareheritage.org/browser-extensions/
+For accessing the latest published version of the extension on the FireFox Add-ons, the Chrome Web Store or the Microsoft Edge Add-ons, and more detailed usage instructions, see the webpage at https://www.softwareheritage.org/browser-extensions/

 ### Credits